Formal semantics (natural language): History

 Barbara Partee integrated Montague's insights into linguistic theory.

 In the following decades, Montague's work influenced many scholars, who sought to refine or modify his insights and apply them to diverse linguistic phenomena.
 Barbara Partee was instrumental in explaining and popularizing Montague's ideas, helping formal semantics grow into a subfield of linguistics by integrating Montague's insights into linguistic theory.
-In response, various theorists focused on the relation between syntax and semantics, proposing diverse grammatical theories to explain the interface, such as Generalized phrase structure grammar and Head-driven phrase structure grammar.
+In response, various theorists focused on the relation between syntax and semantics, proposing diverse grammatical theories to explain the interface, such as generalized phrase structure grammar and head-driven phrase structure grammar.
 They also include the contributions of Irene Heim and Angelika Kratzer to the semantics of generative grammar.
 A parallel development was a rising interest in pragmatics, which examines how the use of an expression affects its meaning, encompassing topics like context dependence, presupposition, and indexicality.

 The work of Robert Stalnaker and David Lewis prepared the development of dynamic semantics, which analyzes the meaning of a sentence as the information contribution it makes.
-Their theories inspired later developments by Hans Kamp, Heim, Jeroen Groenendijk, and Martin Stokhof.
+Their theories inspired later developments by Hans Kamp, Irene Heim, Jeroen Groenendijk, and Martin Stokhof.
 Stalnaker and Lewis, together with Saul Kripke, also made influential contributions to possible world semantics.
 Jon Barwise and John Perry proposed situation semantics as another influential framework.
 It incorporates many insights from possible world semantics but takes a more fine-grained approach, analyzing meaning in terms of situations rather than possible worlds.
 Both David Kaplan and Pauline Jacobson made various contributions to the study of context-sensitive expressions, such as deictic and anaphoric terms.
 Jacobson also explored the principle of direct compositionality, which suggests a particularly close link between syntax and semantics.